 Wheels and Tyres

-Rockshox 35 front fork with an excellent 150mm of travel, the rear shock is a Rockshox Debonair, and I believe also has 150mm of travel.
+Rockshox 35 front fork with an excellent 150mm of travel, the rear shock is a Rockshox Debonair which also has 150mm of travel.

 The frame looks nice at a glance, it is made from 6061 Alloy and has internal cable routing and integrated battery pack.

 Who is the Stilus aimed at?

 With a specification like this, the Stilus electric mountain bike will suit anyone from a beginner to intermediate rider looking for a capable off-road machine at a reasonable price.
 With 150mm suspension travel front and rear, and full SRAM groupset, this will definitely win over a lot of potential first-time buyers over the competition.

 Full-suspension electric mountain bikes are never cheap, but from what I’ve seen so far of the bike and spec, the Stilus is going to be a front-runner to win the crown of best value full suspension e-MTB.

 [conclusion from the 2020 model] Decathlon have started to produce some excellent electric bikes, and having recently ridden and reviewed the Rockrider E-ST900, I was incredibly impressed not only with the bike itself, but the exceptional value for money.

 My first impressions of the Stilus are it looks like another great value-for-money e-bike from Decathlon, that has a specification far greater than its price tag would suggest.

 There are very few full suspension electric mountain bikes available for under £3000, and I can see the Stilus being very popular.
 Not only is it the cheapest in it’s class, but it also boasts an excellent specification.